-In 2005-06, institutional portfolios were used to evaluate students' written communication skills and critical thinking skills, and a process was developed to evaluate students' knowledge, skills and attitudes about diversity.
-The writing skills and critical thinking skills portfolios include student work from OSU students from all classes (freshmen through seniors) and disciplines.
+In 2006-07, three institutional portfolios were used to evaluate students' critical thinking skills, science problem solving skills, and knowledge, skills and attitudes about diversity.
+The portfolios include student work from OSU students from all classes (freshmen through seniors) and disciplines.
 Each 'artifact' of student work in the institutional portfolios is evaluated by a team of faculty reviewers and scored using a 5-point rubric, where a score of 5 represents excellent work.
-The results of the writing assessment indicate that 69% of students received a score of 3 or higher.
-Portfolio results show that seniors demonstrate significantly better writing skills than freshmen.
-The results of the critical thinking skills assessment indicate that 70% of students received a score of 3 or higher.
-A scoring rubric for the assessment of students' knowledge, skills and attitudes about diversity was developed this year, and an institutional portfolio of student work to assess achievement of this learning goal will be developed in 2007.
-Complete information about all general education assessment is provided in Appendix A.
+The results of the critical thinking assessment indicate that 64% of students received a score of 3 or higher.
+The results of the science problem solving skills assessment indicate that 58% of students received a score of 3 or higher.
+A scoring rubric for the assessment of students' knowledge, skills and attitudes about diversity was developed last year; the results of the diversity assessment indicate that 36% of students received a score of 3 or higher.
+Complete information about all general education assessment is provided in Appendix C.